-Some early research on software controlled caches can be found in the NYU Ultracomputer [19], Cedar [17], and IBM RP3 [25] projects.
+Some early research on software controlled caches can be found in the NYU Ultracomputer [19], Cedar [20], and IBM RP3 [21] projects.
 All three machines have local memories that can be used as programmable caches, with software taking responsibility for maintaining consistency by inserting explicit synchronization and cache consistency operations.
-By default, this responsibility falls on the programmer but compiler techniques have also been developed in which these operations are inserted by the compiler instead, e.g., [13].
+By default, this responsibility falls on the programmer but compiler techniques have also been developed in which these operations are inserted by the compiler instead, e.g., [22].
 Interest in software caching has been renewed with the advent of multicore processors with local memories such as the Cell Broadband Engine.
-There have been a number of reports on more recent software cache optimization from compiler angle as described in [16, 15, 11].
+There have been a number of reports on more recent software cache optimization from compiler angle as described in [23,24,25].

-Examples of recent work on software cache protocol implementation on CELL processors can be found in [22, 10, 18].
-The cache protocol used in [22] uses a centralized directory to keep tract cache line state information in the implementation - reminds us the ModelGF cache protocol in this paper.
-The cache protocols reported in [10, 18] do not appear to use a centralized directory - hence appear to be more close to the ModelLF cache protocol.
+Examples of recent work on software cache protocol implementation on Cell processors can be found in [26,27,28].
+The cache protocol used in [26] uses a centralized directory to keep tract cache line state information in the implementation - reminds us the ModelGF cache protocol in this paper.
+The cache protocols reported in [27,28] do not appear to use a centralized directory - hence appear to be more close to the ModelLF cache protocol.
 However, we do not have access to the detailed information on the implementations of these models, and cannot make a more definitive comparisons at the time when this paper is written.

-OPELL [20] is an open source toolchain / runtime effort to implement OpenMP for the Cell Broadband Engine.
-Our cache protocol framework reported here has been developed much earlier in 2006-2007 frame and embedded in OPELL (see [20])- but the protocols themselves are not published externally.
+OPELL [7] is an open source toolchain / runtime effort to implement OpenMP for the Cell Broadband Engine.
+Our cache protocol framework reported here has been developed much earlier in 2006-2007 frame and embedded in OPELL (see [7])- but the protocols themselves are not published externally.

-6 Conclusion
+6 Conclusion and Future Work

 In this paper, we investigate the problem of software cache implementations for the OpenMP memory model on multicore and manycore processors.
-We propose an instantiation of the OpenMP memory model - ModelLF which prohibits out-of-thin-air values and avoids the ambiguity of the original memory model definition on OpenMP Specification 3.0.
+We propose an instantiation of the OpenMP memory model - ModelLF which prohibits undefined values and avoids the ambiguity of the original memory model definition on OpenMP Specification 3.0.
 ModelLF is scalable with respect to the number of threads because it does not rely on communications among threads or a centralized directory that maintains consistency of multiple copies of each shared variable.